 Cheaper flat pedals can have quite smooth surfaces; if you’re riding in wet conditions it can be easy for your foot to slip off, particularly as you accelerate, risking a loss of balance.
 Look for a pedal that will offer grip between the base and your shoe.

-Something else to watch out for: a cage-type flat pedal with sharp edges may cut into the base of a trainer or other non-cycling-specific shoe too, which can be uncomfortable and damage your shoe’s sole.
+Something else to watch out for is a cage-type flat pedal with sharp edges that may cut into the base of a trainer or other non-cycling-specific shoe, which can be uncomfortable and damage your shoe’s sole.

 Pros and cons of flat pedals

 - Quicker to get your foot off and on